|

 They learned in the home to stick things out, that

-relationships are difficult, and that once you are in them
+and that once you are in them

 you have to stay with it (even when better instincts